extrange/transcription-benchmarks/README.md

 ## Setup

 You will need a GPU (e.g. an EC2 instance with a T4 GPU like `ml.g4dn.xlarge`, $0.70/hour), with the drivers installed.
+Installing the CUDA toolkit is unnecessary as PyTorch bundles its own CUDA runtime.

-If you are not using the devcontainer, you need to ensure that CUDA and cuDNN are installed on your system by follow the instructions [here][install-cuda], as well as setting the [environment variables] especially `LD_LIBRARY_PATH`.
+**Note**: Presently, `ctranslate2>=4.5.0` is not able to locate and use the CuDNN v9 libraries included with Pytorch `2.*.*+cu124`.
+You have to point `LD_LIBRARY_PATH` to the Pytorch CuDNN libraries at `.venv/lib/python3.12/site-packages/nvidia/cudnn/lib`, or to your system CuDNN installation.
+Due to this, we are using Pytorch `2.*.*+cu121` and `ctranslate2==4.4.0` until the [issue][ctranslate-issue] is resolved.

 Create and sync the virtual environment with `uv sync`, then activate it with `source .venv/bin/activate`.